 The departments of the Division of Enrollment Management and Student Affairs work together to enhance the overall student experience from first interaction with Stevens before applying for admission, all the way through Commencement and beyond.
 The division is the caretaker of the "whole" student, supplementing the academic side of the college experience with meaningful social, recreational, and professional opportunities that help them achieve their greatest potential.
 Ensuring a smooth transition from student to citizen includes making sure that our students are safe, have suitable housing, access to health and fitness resources, and are able complete registration, financial aid, and billing processes with ample support and guidance.
 The division takes a strong and communicative, student-centric approach to ensure the success of our students and the University as a whole.

-In addition, various departments in the division dedicate resources to serving the larger Stevens community through fitness and recreation programs for local residents; safety programs and training; and participation in local events.
-The division is committed to the well-being of the entire Stevens community and all its constituents and serves as a resource to prospective students, current students, their families, alumni, partners in industry and government and the City of Hoboken alike.
+In addition, various departments in the division dedicate resources to serving the larger Stevens community through fitness and recreation programs for local residents and participation in local events.
+The division is committed to the well-being of the entire Stevens community and all its constituents and serves as a resource to prospective students, current students, their families, alumni, and the City of Hoboken.

 Marybeth Murphy joined Stevens in April 2013 as Vice President for Enrollment Management and Student Affairs after more than 30 years in university enrollment management and research and planning.